Get Matched With School Counseling Programs

 The components of a school counseling program include school counseling curriculum, individual student planning, responsive services, and system support.

-What is the outlook for school counseling programs?
+What is the outlook for these specialists?

 School counseling jobs are expected to increase by 11% by 2030.